Sam Farber: OXO

 Farber founded OXO as a result of improvements he made to an everyday vegetable peeler.
 While vacationing in a rented home in southern France, his wife, Betsy Farber, who suffered from arthritis, was trying to peel apples, which proved difficult using a peeler with a standard design.
 The difficulties presented by available peelers (and their handles) sparked an idea for Sam for a more inclusive design.
-He and his son, John, hired Smart Design, an industrial design firm based in New York City, with whom they created a new product line of kitchen utensils fitted with soft plastic-coated black handles, which made them easier to hold and utilize, and more aesthetically appealing than other utensils.
+He and his son, John, hired Smart Design, an industrial design firm based in New York City, with whom they created a new product line of kitchen utensils fitted with soft plastic-coated black handles, which made them easier to hold and use, and more aesthetically appealing than other utensils.

 Farber unveiled the new line at the Gourmet Products Show in San Francisco, California, in 1990.
 He named his company "OXO" for its "backward, upside-down and vertical graphic symmetry."
 Farber's OXO products were more expensive than competitors', but the line proved a hit with consumers, who were willing to pay more for the new, easier-to-use utensils.

 The Farber family sold OXO to General Housewares Corporation in 1992.
 OXO is currently owned by Helen of Troy Limited, as of 2013.